-Your kitten needs to visit the veterinarian often at first to get her necessary vaccinations, but even as an adult cat, she should have annual vaccine booster shots and checkups, because many illnesses can be detected in their early stages.
+Even healthy adult cats should have annual vaccine booster shots and checkups, because many illnesses can be detected in their early stages.
 Be prepared, too, for emergencies.
 Have the name of emergency veterinary services handy, and know how to get there in a hurry if necessary.